ikunetwork/WhitePaper/README.md

 ### Burning

 IKU aligns its burning strategy with the creation of `RST[x]`, where a % of IKU tokens contributed to a specific `RST[x]` are burned from the IKU Reserve.
-The same percentage of the specific `RST[x]` pool are also offered to IKU Token holders.
+The same % of the specific `RST[x]` pool are also offered to IKU Token holders as a fee.
 Burning may occur as follows:

 - A `researchTarget` is submitted for Levodopa Trials - Cure Parkinson’s.
-The Alice Foundation submits an RFP for the `researchTarget` of which the IN accepts and an associated fundraise commences.
-The fundraise is successful and the associated `RST[x]DC` Levodopa Trials - Cure Parkinson’s is created. [x%] of the total contributed IKU tokens are burned from the IKU Foundation Reserve pool, and the same [x%] in `RST[x]` are evenly distributed to all IKU Token holders that achieved a certain threshold of work on the IN, pro-rata based on IKU holdings.
+The Alice Foundation submits an `RFP` for the `researchTarget` of which the IN accepts and an associated `RSTCrowdsale` commences.
+The `RSTCrowdsale` is successful and the associated `RST[x]DC` Levodopa Trials - Cure Parkinson’s is created. [x%] of the total contributed IKU tokens are burned from the IKU Network Reserve pool are distributed to `IKU` Token holders pro-rata based on IKU holdings.

 - Let’s say Bob contributed 500 IKU tokens to `RST[x]DC` Levodopa Trials - Cure Parkinson’s.
 The Alice Foundation receives all 500 IKU tokens of which they can exchange for fiat.
-Bob’s contributed IKU tokens are not burned.The Alice Foundation’s IKU Tokens received from BOB are not burned as well, but rather [x%] of the total contributed IKU tokens are burned from the IKU Reserve pool.
-The same [x%] of the `RST[x]` pool is transferred back to all funders who held IKU tokens at the time of funding, pro-rata based on IKU holdings.
+The Alice Foundation’s IKU Tokens received from BOB are not burned, but rather [x%] of the total contributed IKU tokens are burned from the IKU Reserve pool.
+The same [x%] of the `RST[x]DC` pool is transferred back to all funders who held IKU tokens at the time of funding, pro-rata based on IKU holdings.
 Thus Bob receives a piece of that [x%].

 ### The `RST[x]` `permissionlessLicense`